Machine-Learned Many-Body Potentials for Charged Colloids reveal Gas-Liquid Spinodal Instabilities only in the strong-coupling regime of Primitive Models: Salt-free colloidal dispersions

 Here we extend the investigation of the salt-free suspension with colloid valency $Z=100$ of Section \ref{sec:assym100} to higher colloid valencies in the range $Z\in[200,1000]$.
 Our focus is on identifying the effective temperature $\sigma/\lambda_B$ below which stable crystals emerge, indicating phase coexistence with a dilute colloidal gas phase whose packing fraction is several orders of magnitude lower than that of the crystal phase.

 Since the work of Van der Waals, it has been known that the coexistence of a dilute and a much denser phase requires cohesive energy that stabilizes the dense (liquid or crystalline) phase, while the dilute gas phase is stabilized by its high entropy per particle.
 In the case of highly charged colloids at low (or even zero) salinity this is a contentious issue as the required cohesive energy suggests ``like-charge attraction'', a phenomenon that is at odds with the pairwise repulsive screened-Coulomb interaction predicted by DLVO theory (at least for index-matched suspensions in which attractive dispersion forces are negligible).
 As mentioned already in the introduction, experimental observations of (alleged) like-charge attractions during the past decades\cite{Tata1992, Ito1994, Tata1997, Larsen1997} have triggered several theoretical explanations, however, so far without a comparative test by direct microscopic simulations of an explicit many-colloid system, since the required computer power is insurmountable.
-Even in the case of the primitive model of interest here (so without explicit water molecules), the high colloid valency $Z\simeq10^3-10^4$ of the experiments has so far not been addressed by direct simulations of many-colloid systems, especially not at finite background salt concentrations.
+Even in the case of the Primitive Model of interest here (so without explicit water molecules), the high colloid valency $Z\simeq10^3-10^4$ of the experiments has so far not been addressed by direct simulations of many-colloid systems, especially not at finite background salt concentrations.
+We again restrict ourselves to generating potentials for monovalent ions, since the dominant counterion species in the experimentally studied colloidal suspensions were monovalent as well (either $K^{+}$\cite{Monovoukas1989} or $H^+$ \cite{Tata1997, Larsen1997, Gomez2009}).

 With our machine learning approach, we can extend the computational study toward experimentally relevant charge valencies and investigate the mechanisms behind like-charge attraction.
 Once we have trained an ML potential for a given parameter set with a high charge valency, we can perform large-scale simulations, enabling the investigation of phase coexistence at charge numbers that were previously computationally inaccessible.
 Here we compare two candidate explanations for the observed phase coexistence: one involving non-pairwise many-body interactions as encoded by ``volume terms'' and the other attributing the effect to correlated fluctuations in the low-temperature, strong-coupling regime.